An embedding of spherical quandles into Lie groups: Introduction

 A \textit{quandle} is an algebraic structure closely related to knot theory and symmetric space theory.
 Joyce \cite{Joyce1982}, who coined the term quandle, noted in his introduction that symmetric spaces provide canonical examples of quandles; namely, the quandle operation is defined via the geodesic symmetry at each point.
 Ishikawa \cite{Ishikawa} introduced the notion of a smooth quandle, which generalizes quandles arising from symmetric spaces, and developed its basic theory.
 A smooth quandle is a differentiable manifold with a smooth operation satisfying the quandle axioms.
 Quandles are often compared to groups, and smooth quandles are analogous to Lie groups.

 Embedding quandles into conjugation quandles of groups is an important problem and has been studied extensively.
 Joyce \cite{Joyce1982} gave an embedding of free quandles and suggested that the theory of quandles may be viewed as a generalization of conjugation in groups.
 Joyce introduced conjugation quandles as a fundamental class of examples; see \cite[Section 4]{Joyce1982} for details.
+An important early result related to this problem is due to Ryder~\cite{ryder1996algebraic}, who proved that the natural map from the fundamental quandle of a link to the fundamental group of its complement is injective if and only if the link is prime.
 Eisermann \cite{Eisermann2014} defined a \textit{quandle covering} and developed the basic theory.
 In his paper, he pointed out that the covering theory of quandles embedded in groups is essentially the theory of central group extensions.
 Bardakov, Dey, and Singh \cite{BardakovDeySingh2017} dealt with the following problem: \begin{question}[\cite{BardakovDeySingh2017}, Question 3.1] For which quandles $X$ does there exist a group $G$ such that $X$ embeds in the conjugation quandle $\operatorname{Conj}(G)$? \end{question} Bardakov et al. \cite{BardakovDeySingh2017} and subsequent authors exhibited quandles for which the answer to Question \ref{Question_embedding-problem} is positive.
 See \cite{Akita2022embedding} and its references for more details.
 In connection with Question \ref{Question_embedding-problem}, we propose the following question.